-“I like I wish I wonder” retrospective with direct access
+The "I like, I wish, I wonder" retro including direct access

-Many Scrum Masters, Agile Coaches and other retrospective facilitators search for the “I like I wish I wonder” retrospective.
-Well, let’s give you what you need!
+Many Scrum Masters, Agile Coaches and other retrospective facilitators are looking for the “I like, I wish, I wonder” retrospective.
+We have it in our blog and in our retro tool!

 Looking at the last weeks, the last Sprint, or just in general:

-• I wish - what do you or did you wish for?
+• I wish… - what do you wish for or did you wish for?

 So it’s up to you whether you prefer to ask them as questions or just give the beginning of the sentences as a starting point.